j-greig/greig/_posts/2020-05-18-ups-and-downs.md

   - life
 ---

+# 60 days and counting — riding the ups and downs of the coronacoaster

 It’s two months since I started [my lockdown diary](https://www.greig.cc/coronavirus-lockdown-diary/), but it could be two years for all I know.
 Everything about my old life has faded to a memory.
 Each week a different fantasy takes hold — the thought of a night out in the pub with friends, or going dancing in a sweaty basement club, but most of all a hug, a touch, any form of contact with someone I love.

 The first month or so of lockdown wasn’t too bad.